Force over Distance: Chapter 50

 “Too late,” Young smirked at him.

 “You should’ve asked.
 Anyway, the West is nice.
-Very rugged terrain.
+Rugged terrain.
 Lots of scenery.
 Bears and pine forests.
 Snow and outdoor sports.
-Hockey is very popular.”
+Hockey’s popular.”

 “Hockey?”
 Rush’s eyes were shut.
 Through their open link, Young could see the emerging structure of REM sleep beginning to disrupt the flow of the scientist’s thoughts.